cloudblue/connect-eaas-core/docs/tutorials/anvilapp/develop.md

     pass
 ```

-## Declare environment variables to store the marketplace id and the connection id.
+## Declare Marketplace and Connection variables.

-To create a purchase request you will need to specify the marketplace from which
-this purchase request is coming from as long as the connection id of the connection
-between the product and the hub from which the purchase request will come from:
+In order to create a purchase request, it is required declare environment variables for marketplace and connection identifiers from the Connect platform.
+These identifers are used to select your required marketplace and connection between your product and your hub.
+Thus, this allows locating the source of your generated purchase requests.
+Declare these variables as follows:

 ```python hl_lines="1 5-16"